helpermethod/mr/README.md

 # mr
-Open GitLab Merge Requests from the commandline
+Open GitLab Merge Requests from the commandline.

 ## Installation